yashilvora19/LabReport4/index.md

 _Keys pressed (for running tests):_
 `<ctrl><r>java <enter>`

 I used ctrl+r to find the java command in my history.
-On finding `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples`, I clicked on the enter button to run the tester file.
+On finding `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`, I clicked on the enter button to run the tester file.
 This time, the output showed that all the tests passed and that there were no failures.

 ### 9. Commit and push the resulting change to your Github account (you can pick any commit message!)